apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

 #### Event Plugin

 The Event Cache is a SchedulerPlugin that exposes events about scheduler objects aiming to help the end user to see these events from the shim side.
-An event is sent to the shim side through the callback in a form of an `EventMessage`.
+An event is sent to the shim through the callback as an `EventRecord`.
+An `EventRecord` consists of the following fields:

 ```protobuf
 message EventRecord {